jon-jacky/PyModel/samples/Socket/README.txt

 The stepper_d module

+(The stepper_d module was the first socket stepper we wrote and was originally named just stepper, but has been renamed to stepper_d to indicate that it is no longer the preferred stepper for this sample.
+The module formerly named stepper_s has been renamed to stepper.)

 This stepper_d module executes and checks test runs in an obvious way.
 For each action, the test runner pmt calls the action in the model (for example recv_call) and collects the result (the return value, msg)